This set of Energy & Environment Management Multiple Choice Questions & Answers (MCQs) focuses on “Forest Ecosystems”.

 14. The biomass of a forest is defined as the mass of living plants.

 Explanation: The biomass of a forest is defined as the mass of living plants.
 It is normally expressed as dry weight per unit area.
-Biomass production in forest is the rate at which biomass is accrued per unit area over a fixed interval of time in a forest.
+Biomass production in the forest is the rate at which biomass is accrued per unit area over a fixed interval of time in a forest.

 Sanfoundry Global Education & Learning Series – Energy & Environment Management.